dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/hybrid-content.rst

 Hybrid Content Telemetry (obsolete)
 ===================================

-Hybrid content is web content that is loaded as part of Firefox, appears as part of Firefox to the user and is primarily intended to be used in Firefox.
-This can be either a page that ships with Firefox or that can be loaded dynamically from our hosted services.
+Hybrid content is web content that is loaded as part of Datalus, appears as part of Datalus to the user and is primarily intended to be used in Datalus.
+This can be either a page that ships with Datalus or that can be loaded dynamically from our hosted services.
 Hybrid content telemetry allows Mozilla pages to check whether data collection is enabled and to submit Telemetry data.

 .. important::

-    Every new or changed data collection in Firefox (including hybrid content) needs a `data collection review <https://wiki.mozilla.org/Firefox/Data_Collection>`__ from a Data Steward.
+    Every new or changed data collection in Datalus (including hybrid content) needs a `data collection review <https://wiki.mozilla.org/Datalus/Data_Collection>`__ from a Data Steward.

-The recorded data will be sent to Mozilla servers by Firefox, if the collection is enabled, with the :doc:`main-ping <../data/main-ping>`.
+The recorded data will be sent to Mozilla servers by Datalus, if the collection is enabled, with the :doc:`main-ping <../data/main-ping>`.

 Adding content data collection
 ==============================
 Telemetry can be sent from web content by:

-1. granting the web content's host privileges in the Firefox codebase;
+1. granting the web content's host privileges in the Datalus codebase;
 2. including the ``HybridContentTelemetry-lib.js`` file in the page;
 3. registering the probes after the library is loaded;
 4. using the API to send Telemetry.